Paul-Lecander/Election_Analysis/README.md

     - Candidate Diana DeGette, who recived 73.8% of the vote and 272,892 number of votes

 ## Challenege Overview
+The purpose of the election analysis audit was to calculate the total votes and determine the winner.
 ## Challenege Summary